 Judging by its recent popularity, you might think the health benefits of collagen are new discoveries.
-However, an original “girl boss” named Hildegard of Bingen first wrote of the pain-relieving effects of collagen in 1175.
+However, an original “girl boss” named Hildegard of Bingen first wrote of its pain-relieving effects in 1175.

 Living in medieval Germany, St. Hildegard was a Benedictine abbess and polymath.
 She was a writer, composer, philosopher, and Christian mystic.
 Not surprisingly, she was pretty smart when it came to holistic medicine too.